 The Expert Witness Credibility

 The first objective of the expert witness is to be credible in front of the court.
-The credibility is worked from the moment of the definition of the work scope: "The best expert witness is not the one who tells you what the party wants to hear, but the one who convinces the court."
+The credibility is built from the moment of the definition of the work scope: "The best expert witness is not the one who tells you what the party wants to hear, but the one who convinces the court."

 The expert witness has to defend his independence and own his conclusions: critical aspect of credibility.